How to Plant, Grow, Harvest, and Cure Winter Squash

 If the weather is dry, just leave your squash on the vine and let them cure outside in the sunshine.
 If it’s wet or turning colder, bring the squash inside and put them somewhere warm and dry, such as a slatted greenhouse bench or a sunny window.

 How to Store Winter Squash

-Remember to save some seeds from the heirloom varieties to plant next year.
+Try to save some seeds if you grow heirloom varieties (not hybrids) to plant next year.
 Wash and dry the seeds.
 Store in an airtight jar in a cool, dark place.

 - The word “squash” derives from askutasquash, the Narragansett Native American word meaning “eaten raw or uncooked.”

 - Winter squash have been grown in North America for more than 5,000 years.

 - Presidents Washington and Jefferson grew squash in their gardens.
 Give it a try!

 - So-called squash bees—Peponapis and Xenoglassa—are excellent Cucurbita pollinators and especially so for butternut squash (and summer squash).
 Look for them among the flowers in the first few hours after sunrise.